JHillard/RedAlert/docs/source/application.rst

 	* Monitors a specific subreddit for keywords that you specify.
 Want to always know when someone mentions an app you wrote?
 I sure do.
 I use RedAlert to monitor when people talk about RedAlert!
 	* To use it, just enter a subreddit and enter your keywords.
 Seperate them with spaces.
 Like this: You're Awesome.
 * Subbmission Monitor
 	* This one is handy for keeping tabs on how one of your posts is doing.
-Updates consist of:
+Updates consist of
 		* Number of Up votes and Down votes
 		* Number of comments the post has.
 	* Start by entering the subreddit where you posted your submission.
 This will display all the recent posts in a subreddit and their post IDs.
 Find yours and copy it.